costa-group/circom_cvm/mkdocs/docs/circom-language/formats/circom-virtual-machine.md

 The parameter list contains element of the form:
 <value> | signal(indx,size) | subcmpsignal(cmp,indx,size) | i64.memory(indx,size) | ff.memory(indx,size)

 When the call has no result a return address and size are expected to be provided in the list of parameters.
-The address will be used by a return statement to place the result in the local memory of the callee.
+The address will be used by a return statement (in the callee) to place the result in the local memory of the caller.
 Examples:

 ```text
 x = ff.call $foo y signal(s,3) ff.memory(0,1)